Invest in a Healthy Smile for Your Child

 These are bacteria that lead to oral health issues you probably already know about — gum disease, tooth decay, etc. But weak teeth, inflammation, and bleeding gums can create opportunities for other harmful bacteria to enter the bloodstream.
 This can lead to health issues elsewhere in the body later in life, such as heart disease, stroke, lung disease, rheumatoid arthritis, and more.

-Good Oral Hygiene Protects Your Child’s Smile
+Oral Hygiene Tips for Protecting Your Child’s Smile

 - Make sure they floss daily: If your child brushes their teeth, that will get rid of most, but not all, of their plaque.
 Unfortunately, your child’s teeth can have some hard-to-reach spots in which plaque can fester and turn into tartar, which is much harder to remove.
 Flossing lets your child reach those difficult spots to get rid of more plaque.